geshugoyal/Contact_Manager/README.md

-# Contact_Manager
+# Contact Manager

-# Title of the Project: Android Contact Manager
+# Java Android Application

 1. Purpose
 The purpose of this document is to specify the requirements and preview some elements of the analysis model of the program CONTACT MANAGER APP.